ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/zinc_deficiency/index.rst

      - GBD 2019: see code snippet below
      -

-PAFs and relative risks can be pulled from GBD using the code below after specifying desired sex, age_group, and location IDs.
+PAFs and relative risks can be pulled from GBD using the code below (be sure to additionally specify desired sex, age_group, and location IDs).

 .. code::